BSc (Hanzhong Normal University), M.A (Xian Jiaotong University), PhD (Hull University)

 B30a (South Building, Jubilee Campus)

-Bin's expertise include: rural sustainability, grassroots innovation, social capital for community development, international seafaring labour market, global mobility of Chinese workers and students, global citizenship and entrepreneurship, interdisciplinary research design and stakeholder engagement.
+Bin's expertise include: rural sustainability, grassroots innovation, social capital for community development, international seafaring labour market, global diasporas and integration, social innovation and entrepreneurship, challenge-oriented research and stakeholder engagement.

 School Committee Memberships